 SOFIT TRAINING: A free 93 minute SOFIT Observer Training DVD is available from Active Living Research.
 Electronic download and hard copy DVD are available.
+We are no longer able to cover the costs associated with shipping the DVDs.
+We can provide instructions for how you can cover the shipping costs (~$4 per DVD).
 The SOFIT audio pacing guide is available from the electronic download link.

 SOFIT WEBINAR: Active Living Research hosted a web-based seminar titled Using Systematic Observation to Research School Physical Education and Physical Activity Programs on May, 20, 2015.
 The session explored the importance of using direct observation to assess physical activity in schools, discussed common research topics assocated with using this methodology, and provided advanced information on the SOFIT and SOPLAY tools.
 The full webinar presentation, including audio, is available for free here.